The Beginner’s Guide to SIBO: Antibiotics and Diet Recommendations

 Herbal Antibiotics

-Herbal antibiotics are also an option, with over 50% of patients who fail on rifaximin reporting success with herbal treatment.
+Herbal antibiotics are also an option, with over 50% of patients who fail on RN reporting success with herbal treatment.
 In this particular study it was Dysbiocide and FC Cidal or Candibactin-AR and Candibactin-BR (16).

 Some people may need to do multiple rounds of either herbal or pharmaceutical antibiotics to completely stop bacterial growth.